DFE-Digital/apply-for-teacher-training/app/views/content/roadmap.md

 * introducing a [report to help providers understand the sex, ethnicity, disability and age of their candidates](https://bat-design-history.netlify.app/manage-teacher-training-applications/simplifying-how-we-help-users-spot-bias-in-their-recruitment-processes/)

-* allowing providers to add a Subject Knowledge Enhancement (SKE) course as a condition of offer.
+* allowing providers to add a Subject Knowledge Enhancement (SKE) course as a condition of offer

 Upcoming changes include: